Learning Ukulele with Curt

 Pick up a String Action Gauge from Stewart-MacDonald (StewMac).
 StewMac is a great place for quality tools and videos for learning how to works on instruments.

-Note: Even though I'm from the United States, it's one of two countries that do not use the metric system.
+Note: Even though LearningUkulele.com—(Learning Ukulele with Curt) is located in the United States — one of two countries that do not use the Metric System .
 I would recommend going metric for all measurements. — A lot easier when doing math with measurements.

 Here are some starting measurements for Ukulele from StewMac:

 Learn to work in Metric System — millimeters, centimeters, meters, etc. It's a bit easier, more precise, and math is easier with metric.
-All but tow or three countries are on the Metric System.
-Among countries not claiming to be metric, the US is the only significant holdout..
+All but two or three countries are on the Metric System.
+Among countries not claiming to be metric, the USA is the only significant holdout.
 It doesn't pay off to be different.
 (Color vs. colour, grey vs. gray)

 NOTE: I (Curt), think these are a recommendations are a little high, and you can get it a bit lower if your careful, and it's a quality ukulele, with good fret work, and there are no other issues beyond the action.
 However, too low, and you'll loose some volume as you will not be able to strum louder as the strings might buzz.
 It's a fine line and personal choice.